 1 person favorited this theater

-The Palace Theatre started life as the Electric Palace Theatre, a cine-variety theatre on 13th December 1910.
+The Palace Theatre started life as the 800-seat Palace Electric Theatre, a cine-variety theatre on 13th December 1910.
 It was designed by F.P.
 Cook and Lane, and was used more for films than shows.
-As one of the smallest of the town’s four cinemas, and independently owned it was the first to closed, being acquired in 1956 by the local authority and re-named Civic Theatre, to serve as the town’s live theatre.
-It has been continually improved since that date; renovated and stalls rake increased in 1956, stage improved 1970, circle enlarged 1994, major refurbishment 1997 and in 2006 the theatre reopened after a complete redevelopment and enlargement of the stage and dressing rooms.
+As one of the smallest of the town’s four cinemas, and independently owned it was the first to close, and on 3rd July 1944 it became a live theatre, closing in August 1954.
+It was acquired in 1956 by the local authority and re-named Civic Hall, to serve as the town’s live theatre, reopening in March 1957.
+It has been continually improved since that date; renovated and stalls rake increased in 1956, stage improved 1970 and in 1971 the façade was modernised and it became the Civic Theatre.
+The circle enlarged 1994, major refurbishment 1997 and in 2006 the theatre reopened after a complete redevelopment and enlargement of the stage and dressing rooms.

 The facade has also seen many changes and is now a modern, largely glass affair, replacing at least one interim design from the original arched and open box office original.